pwnerblu/pwnerblu-UI/README.md

 To install this UI, make sure you have turdus merula's linux build on your PC.
 This interface will not work fully without turdus merula.
 After downloading the UI, drag "pwnerblu-UI.sh" to the turdus merula Linux folder (turdus_merula_v1.0.1-1_linux).
+UPDATE: the original update.sh link did not work so I had to update it! v0.8.5-beta has been re-released with the updater fix.

 There is currently support for A10 devices with this UI.
 A9 support isn't guaranteed with this interface yet (although turdus merula does support A9/A10).
 This is a BETA.
 Please report any bugs you may have or any polishing suggestions.